 When should you choose bearings vs. bushings?
-I’m often asked about bearing nomenclature (see our recent blog entry on plane bearings vs. plain bearings).
+I’m often asked about bearing nomenclature (see our blog entry on plane bearings vs. plain bearings).
 So today let’s set the record straight on bearings and bushings:

 A bearing is designed to “bear” or carry stress or loads in various design applications, but to add a layer of confusion, bushings are often referred to as plain bearings or sleeve bearings.
 Generally speaking, the difference between bushings and rolling element bearings in that bushings are designed as a single part, while bearings can have multiple parts.